 Page 5.
 Turn to page 5, but don't read the text or click on the images.

 Ask students, "What do you think Kippy needs to survive?"

 Next, ask students, "Do we need the same things those ants and Kippy need to survive?"
 To facilitate the conversation (with other students or family members), give students the following prompts:

 Responder: I hear your say ___ . (to honor speaker's ideas) I agree/disagree because ____ .

 Give students a turn in each role.
 Then ask, "What ideas did you agree with?"
-It is likely students will agree humans need shelter, water and food to survive.
-(They may not agree with needing space to move around which is OK.
-You can come back to this idea on page 7.)
+It is likely students will agree that humans need shelter, water, and food to survive.
+(They may not agree with needing space to move around, which is okay.
+You can return to this idea on page 7.)

 Then ask, "What is our habitat?"
 Some students may say their home is a habitat because it has everything they need to survive.
-Other students may say that their community (neighborhood, town or city) is their habitat (they may go to the market every day for food, they may live in more than one home, etc.) Make sure to ask why they say so.
+Other students may say that their community (neighborhood, town, or city) is their habitat (they may go to the market every day for food; they may live in more than one home; etc.) Make sure to ask them why they say so.